kimmobrunfeldt/progressbar.js/docs/api/shape.md

 !!! note

     Line, Circle and SemiCircle all point to the same documentation which is named Shape.
-You almost should replace it(Shape) with Line, Circle or SemiCircle.
+You should replace it(Shape) with Line, Circle or SemiCircle.

     **Example:** if documentation states `Shape.animate()`, replace it with